radar, radar equipment, navigation-188857.jpg

 • Depth sounder or fish finder

-How do I choose the right GPS system for my boat?
+How do I choose the right GPS for my boat?

-What safety precautions should I consider when using electronics on a boat?
+What safety precautions should I take when using electronics on a boat?

-• Familiarize yourself with emergency protocols and communication procedures
+• Know the emergency protocols and communication procedures

-• Some electronics can be installed by boaters themselves
+• Some can be installed by boaters themselves

 • Always follow manufacturer instructions and guidelines